dylanneild/nio-http/README.md

 nio-http
 ========

-A hybrid design HTTP server library for Java 7+.
+A hybrid non-blocking / threaded HTTP server library for Java 7+.

 * HTTP/1.1 Server
 * Will handle tens of thousands of connections